Package 'mwana'

 mw_neat_output_muac(df = pl_muac)

-Clean and format the output table returned from the WFHZ plausibility check for improved clarity and readability
+Clean and format the output tibble returned from the WFHZ plausibility check

 Description